Arrangements in place from April 2021 when the church building is open for the Sunday service

 At the moment we can’t offer the usual style of prayer ministry because of the need for social distancing.
 However, if you would like to be prayed for, please write your prayer down (anonymously if you wish) and put it in our prayer ministry box.

-An opportunity to chat with others via Zoom and listen to an informal interview with a member of the congregation, will continue to take place at 12.00 noon after the Sunday service.
+An opportunity to chat with others via Zoom and listen to an informal interview with a member of the congregation or local community, will continue to take place at 12.15 after the Sunday service.
 If you would like to take part, please contact the church office for details.